How Do Contractors Own Equity?

-The best structure will depend on the lifecycle of the contractor and the level of complexity you’re willing to take on.
+The best structure will depend on the contractor’s lifecycle and the complexity level you’re willing to take on.
 For example, a milestone structure is harder to implement since contractors typically work in shorter cycles.
-You’d need to define product delivery which can be more ambiguous from a legal standpoint.
+You’d need to define product delivery, which can be more ambiguous from a legal standpoint.

 Once you’ve worked out all the details, it’s time to devise an equity agreement that discloses the contractor’s rights to purchase equity at your company.